osstech-jp/mailman/src/mailman/commands/docs/membership.rst

     You may be asked to confirm your request.

 Anne is a member of the ``baker@example.com`` mailing list, when she decides to leave it.
-She sends a message to the ``-leave`` address for the list and is sent a confirmation message for her request.
+Because the mailing list allows for *open* unsubscriptions (i.e. no confirmation is needed), when she sends a message to the ``-leave`` address for the list, she is immediately removed.

+    >>> from mailman.interfaces.mailinglist import SubscriptionPolicy
+    >>> mlist_2.unsubscription_policy = SubscriptionPolicy.open
     >>> results = Results()
     >>> print(leave.process(mlist_2, msg, {}, (), results))
     ContinueProcessing.yes